harlemstories/hub/README.md

-## Welcome to GitHub Pages
+## Welcome to Harlem Stories

-You can use the [editor on GitHub](https://github.com/harlemstories/hub/edit/main/README.md) to maintain and preview the content for your website in Markdown files.
+Harlem Stories is a podcast about real estate, especially the neighborhoods in Upper Manhattan.
+We discuss a range of property types found in New York City, including historic townhouses, coops, and condos -- including new developments.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.